 Domestication of goats began centuries ago.
 Goats live in herds, and are social animals, living 8-15 years.
 Australia has developed several new goat breeds for milk production.

 Farming of dairy goats is a relatively small industry in Australia.
 It supplies a market for fresh goat milk and cheese, as well as yoghurt and milk powder.
-Dairy goats are farmed in all states, with Victoria and Queensland making up over 55% of total production in Australia.
-There are about nine specialty breeds of goats used for dairy production in Australia with the most popular being the white- or cream-coloured Saanen breed (and their crossbreeds).
+Dairy goats are farmed in all states, with Victoria making up over one third of total production in Australia.
+There are about six specialty breeds of goats used for dairy production in Australia with the most popular being the white- or cream-coloured Saanen breed (and their crossbreeds).

 The farming of dairy goats typically involves natural mating of does (female goats) at around 18 months of age and follows a seasonal, or natural, breeding pattern.
 In spring, following a five months pregnancy, two or more kids (baby goats) are usually born per doe.
 The doe will then produce milk for about 10 months giving an average of 2-3 litres per day.
 Goats are milked with a milking machine with two cups.
 Each cup attaches to one of the two teats.
 Does are usually milked twice daily.

 Kids are usually removed from their mothers at birth with female kids reared on milk, or milk replacer, until weaning at around eight weeks of age and ideally have hay and pellets available from a few days of age.
 Male kids, because they do not produce milk, are killed shortly after birth or raised for meat.

 See also the voluntary Australian Industry Welfare Standards and Guidelines for Goats.